-The aim of this website (www.healthpolicycongress.gr) is to offer information and services in relation to the Panhellenic Congress on Management, Economics and Health Policy (hereinafter referred to as “the Conference”).
+The aim of this website (www.healthpolicycongress.gr) is to offer information and services in relation to the Panhellenic Congress on Health Economics and Policy 2023 (hereinafter referred to as “the Conference”).

-The Hellenic Society of Health Economics and Policy (EEEOPY), which will be hereinafter referred to as “the Organisation”, is the organiser of the conference and the administrator of the website, in collaboration with the National School of Public Health Department of Health Economics.
+The Institute for Health Economics (i-hecon), which will be hereinafter referred to as “the Organisation”, is the organiser of the conference and the administrator of the website, in collaboration with the Hellenic Society of Health Economics and Policy (EEEOPY).

 The website contains information on the conference programme, its speakers and its venue.
+The website is the point of entry―following authentication―to the platform for attending or participating in the online conference.
 After the end of the conference, conference presentations and photographic material will also be published on the website.

 The website offers the following services:

-- Online submission of abstracts to be presented as oral / poster presentations at the conference
+- Online submission of abstracts to be presented at the conference

-- Online registration, both for the conference and the pre-conference workshops
+- Online registration, both for the conference and the pre-conference webinars

 - Online registration for the conference electronic newsletter

 - Attendance to virtual sessions of the conference